Chapter 171 — Driver's License

 Driving Restrictions; Authority, Violations

-The commissioner can add restrictions to your driver's license based on your driving ability, such as requiring …
+When good cause appears, the commissioner can add restrictions to your driver's license that suit your driving ability …

 171.10